Last Updated on September 25, 2021

 - Lower fat yogurts usually contain fewer calories, so if you think you’ll be consuming a lot, choose either low fat, no fat or reduced-fat yogurt if you prefer this – this is where the fat content is listed at 2% or less.

 - Check the sugar – it’s sometimes added to low-fat versions to improve the flavor.
 Healthier options should be less than 15g per serving.
+Always check with your health professioal first, if you have diabetes (including gestational diabetes).

 - If you’re looking for live yogurt, check the label for active cultures, or look for the “Live and Active cultures” stamp/seal on the carton.